-ENGL 343 British Literature Survey: The Romantic Period - The major Romantic writers from 1785 to 1830, usually including such poets as Blake, Wordsworth, Coleridge, Byron, Shelley, Keats, and introducing one or more novelists such as Austen, Radcliffe, Scott, or Shelley.
+ENGL 343 The British Romantics - Focus on major Romantic writers from 1785 to 1830, usually including such poets as Blake, Wordsworth, Coleridge, Byron, Shelley, Keats, and one or more novelists such as Austen, Radcliffe, Scott, or Shelley.
 Prerequisite: INQS 125 or consent of instructor.
 4 credits.
-(CS or VP)
+(VP)